Skip to main content

 pub colliders: ColliderSet,

-pub joints: ImpulseJointSet,
+pub impulse_joints: ImpulseJointSet,

 pub ccd_solver: CCDSolver,